MDSplus/Documentation/docs/reference/tdi-reference/math.md

 `_COMPLEX` must be [Numeric](#numeric), and should be a [Complex Number](#complex-number).
 If `_COMPLEX` is an [Array](#array) or [Signal](#signal), the shape will be preserved.

-> TODO: Mark, help reword, "if complex is not complex" If `_COMPLEX` is a [Real Number](#real-number), it will be converted [Floating Point](#floating-point) and returned.
+If `_COMPLEX` is a [Real Number](#real-number), it will be converted [Floating Point](#floating-point) and returned.

 Note: Passing a second argument to this will cause a segmentation fault.